 Applications can only be submitted online.
 Instructions are provided during the online application process.
 You can preview the form once you have registered.

 You can save and edit the application.
 However, no amendments are possible after you have submitted it.
-Please ensure that you write your proposal succinctly and clearly.
+Please ensure that you write your proposal succinctly and clearly and without repitition.

 For your application you will need the following:

-- a CV (maximum two pages) that outlines your major professional achievements
+- a CV (maximum two A4pages) that outlines your major professional achievements

 - the details of three referees.
 Ensure referees have a copy of your application, which you can download or print from the online system.

-Applications for 2018 Fellowships opened on 21 February 2017, closing on 30 April 2017 at midnight Eastern Standard Time.
+Applications for 2019 Fellowships are now open, closing on 30 April 2018 at midnight Eastern Standard Time.